wesferrer/simon/README.md

 3. Press the button that was lit up from step 2
 4. Repeat the sequence until you can't remember anymore!

+### The game can be played [here!](http://wesferrer.github.io/simon)

 ###Future Updates
-Different animations upon click
+1. Different animations upon click
-High Score
+2. High Score